brookchuang1111/brookchuang1111.github.io/_posts/2025-04-17-drinking-sym.md

 2. What if I drank multiple green cans per visit to the fridge?

 **Generalized Ballot Theorem**
 With our initial condition of $\mathcal{P} > \mathcal{G}$, multiple green drinks taken out of the fridge for each visit is a downturn step that has a greater magnitude that an upturn.
 Hence, we can reformulate our ballot theorem for some relative size $k$ such that $\mathcal{A} > k\mathcal{B}$.
-This is called the generalized ballot theorem[^4] and introduces new caveats with lead margins and rotated lattice walks.
+This is called the generalized ballot theorem[^5]and introduces new caveats with lead margins and rotated lattice walks.

 For this theorem we hinge our linear line of $B=A$ on the grid such that our x-axis is our edict for a good or bad path.
 For example if a path dips below the x-axis then it is considered bad, while a path that stays above the x-axis is good.
 A downstep that starts above the x-axis and ends below it (negative slope) is a bad step.